Green Gazpacho

 I loved this Green Gazpacho when I first made it, and today it seems like the perfect recipe to feature this week when there’s a heat wave hitting the U.S. with a vengeance!

-And this year I planted TWO Green Zebra tomato plants so I can make plenty of recipes with this favorite tomato!
+And one year I even planted TWO Green Zebra tomato plants so I can make plenty of recipes with this favorite tomato!
 If you have green or yellow tomatoes and the weather is making it too hot to turn on the stove, I hope you’ll try it this favorite chilled summer soup of mine.

 What ingredients do you need for this recipe?